-As a parent is you have to ask is fortnite for kids?
-Then the you probably need to control your kids participation on the game.
+As a parent is you have to ask is Fortnite for kids?
+Then you probably need to control your kid's participation in the game.
 Fortnite has an age limit of 12 years.
 However many have given it a "T rating" meaning only kids from 13 years should be permitted to play the game.
-The age limited is given due to the mild violence scenes in the game and the potential exposure to bad language in voice and on-screen text chat.
+The age limit is given due to the mild violent scenes in the game and the potential exposure to bad language in voice and on-screen text chat.

-Some might say Fortnite as a game is pretty harmless but the question remains is fortnite safe for kids?
-However, many parents have taken many measures to protect kids in fortnite.
+Some might say Fortnite as a game is pretty harmless but the question remains is Fortnite safe for kids?
+However, many parents have taken many measures to protect kids in Fortnite.
 The game has an age limit of 12 years.
 All kids are required to get permission from their guidance.
-Because Fortnite is supported on my devices that have parental control, it makes it easy for the parent to monitor their children.
-As a parent, one can exercise fortnite parental control on platforms like PS4, Xbox One, Switch and iOS.
+Because Fortnite is supported on my devices that have parental control, it makes it easy for parent to monitor their children.
+As a parent, one can exercise Fortnite parental control on platforms like PS4, Xbox One, Switch, and iOS.

-- Parental control allows parents to restrict communication between their kid and other players.
+- Parental control allows parents to restrict communication between their kids and other players.
 By doing this, kids will not be exposed to bad language or meeting dangerous persons through the game.

 - Parental control also allows parents to restrict time to spend on the game.